 - October 12, 2020 - Staff Technical Team (city departments) meeting and Ordinance Advisory Committee meeting

 - October 17-November 2, 2020 - Community Survey was available for community members to share opinions and suggestions on current issues, opportunities, needs, and priorities of our community.
+(Note: Survey results are available in the November 18, 2020 OAC meeting agenda packet.)

 What is Zoning?